AntonioCandinho/login-kata/README.md

 This web page aims to be fully test covered.
 For that three different kinds of tests are used:

-**Unit tests** will test modules in isolation, they require no dependencies and they can be run with:
+* **Unit tests** will test modules in isolation, they require no dependencies and they can be run with:

 ``` sh
 npm run test:unit
 ```

-**Integration tests** will test modules integration with different components.
+* **Integration tests** will test modules integration with different components.
 They are more expensive in time to run and maintain than unit tests and require a running development web server in the port 3000 (`npm run serve`).
 Run them with:

 ``` sh
 npm run test:integration
 ```

-**E2E tests** these are the most expensive and for that reason the less common, these tests will test the page like and end-user would, clicking, scrolling, writing, etc. They need a running dev server (`npm run serve`).
+* **E2E tests** these are the most expensive and for that reason the less common, these tests will test the page like and end-user would, clicking, scrolling, writing, etc. They need a running dev server (`npm run serve`).
 The following command should run them:

 ``` sh
 npm run test:e2e
 ```

 [Jest](https://jestjs.io) is the test framework that supports all of them.
-With Jest, (Selenium)[https://www.selenium.dev/] powers the e2e tests.
+Toghether with Jest, [Selenium](https://www.selenium.dev/) powers the e2e tests.

 Because of the heterogeneous nature of the test system, there is not a tool that could give a complete coverage report of the system so none is used.

 ## Production build

-Although the development web server could be a very useful tool for quick development and demo it is **not suitable for a production environment**.
-For that a production build can be done issuing:
+Although the development web server could be a very useful tool for quick development and demo, it is **not suitable for a production environment**.
+For that, a production build can be done issuing:

 ``` sh
 npm run build
 ```

 This command will generate some static files in the **dist** directory these files could be served with your preferred HTTP server.

+## Security considerations

+The access token is stored using the [Web Storage API](https://www.w3.org/TR/webstorage/), this is not a great practice, because an attacker that could run JavaScript on the page (XSS) will have access to the token.
+You can find more information about that [here](https://auth0.com/docs/tokens/concepts/token-storage#single-page-app-scenarios).
+Although other and safer solutions do exist they will require more infrastructure work and are less interesting in terms of code quality so I've decided to go with the former solution.